manasbaurai09/PowerBI-Projects-for-DataAnalytics/PowerBI_Project_2-Uber_Dashboard/README.md

 This dashboard presents a full-spectrum analysis of Uber's operations, covering booking volumes, revenue trends, trip distances, and ratings.
 Users can select a **vehicle type** (Auto, Bike, Go Mini, Go Sedan, Premier Sedan, Uber XL) via a visual image slicer, with all metrics and charts updating dynamically in response.

 The design uses a sleek black-and-white aesthetic with Uber branding, and leverages a calendar table, DAX time intelligence, field parameters, and custom image integration for a polished, portfolio-ready output.
+The Dataset used in this:- [Uber Data](UberDataset)

 ---